Individual Claims Reserving using Activation Patterns: Numerical Application

-Finally, the year of birth ia also a big driver for this particular pattern with the probability of observing it increasing for the younger insured individuals born in the 1990s and after 2000.
-It is commonly observed in automobile insurance data that younger drivers tend to cause more frequent and serious accidents.
-As a consequence, we can expect to observe more accidents with injuries or even casualties and loss of use of a vehicle in the younger population.
-Appendix \ref{ap:multinomial} illustrates this well, with the insureds born after 2000 being the only cohort that always has an increasing impact on the probability of observing each activation pattern, even though they only represent $1.52\%$ of all the insureds.
+Moreover, the birth year is also a big driver for this particular pattern: the probability of observing it increases for the younger insureds born in the 1990s and after 2000.
+We commonly observe in automobile insurance data that younger drivers tend to cause more frequent and more severe accidents.
+Consequently, we can expect more accidents with injuries or even casualties and loss of use in the younger population.
+Appendix \ref{ap:multinomial} illustrates this well, where the insureds born after 2000 are the only cohort that always has an increasing impact on the probability of observing each activation pattern, even though they only represent $1.52\%$ of all the insureds.